 - Cool Helmet: Wears a golden helm with massive silver wings and a yellow gem.

-- Create Your Own Enemy: Sigryn and Helya, once proud to fight in his name, both turned against him due to his own actions.
+- Create Your Own Villain: Sigryn and Helya, once proud to fight in his name, both turned against him due to his own actions.

 - Expy: Unsurprisingly, like Thorim before him, he is one to Odin.